unseemly/unseemly.github.io/index.md

     ].
 ].) five)
 ```
-It's in desparate need of an `if` macro, as well as one for function definition.
+It's in desperate need of an `if` macro, as well as one for function definition.

 Here's what that `if` macro looks like,
  though the density of weird new syntax may make it hard to read: